top of page

 Ouden as Supertranscendental

 Advanced Lafferty.
 I have a fairly complicated Thomist reading of how Ouden and the various allegorical set pieces work in Past Master (1968).
-At bottom, it comes down to the argument that Ouden cannot be a character because he is complete privation, which does not exist as res (a pleonasm, that).
+At bottom, it comes down to the argument that Ouden cannot be a character because he is a complete privation, which does not exist as res (a pleonasm, that).
 There is, however, a fascinating way one could work Ouden into the Thomist tradition and give him a kind of being.
-It would be by calling him what late scholasticism referred to as
+It would be by calling him what late scholasticism referred to

 Nov 6, 2025